Difference Between Life and Live

 What is Life?

-By definition, life refers to the ability to grow or change that differentiates plants and animals from rocks and minerals.
+Life refers to the ability to grow or change that differentiates plants and animals from rocks and minerals.
 Thus, life is a phenomenon that separates animate objects from inanimate objects.

 It may also refer to one or more aspects of the process of living.

 Life may also be used to refer to animation or spirit.
-For instance, Raven’s drama performance and her expressions during the play were full of life.
+For instance, Raven’s drama performance and expressions during the play were full of life.

 For example, the shelf life of vegetables and fruits.
 To conclude, there are several elaborate meanings of the word life.